 Yes, report cards are provided to the parents twice each school year.
 The first is in December and the second in June.

-The staff are The Children’s House Montessori are trained educators with either their RECE, Montessori Diploma or Bachelor of Education.
-Every teacher is certified in Standard First Aid and Level C CPR, and also has a clear criminal reference check including vulnerable sector screening.
+The staff at The Children’s House Montessori are trained early childhood educators with either their RECE, Montessori Diploma or Bachelor of Education.
+Every staff member is certified in Standard First Aid and Level C CPR, and also has a clear criminal reference check including vulnerable sector screening.